belgoros/draft-api/README.md

 ### Deployment

-The API is deployed to Heoku free stack.
+The API is deployed to Heroku free stack.